Amayuru1999/Leon-s-Kitchen-Galle/README.md

 - We welcome contributions!
 Please follow these steps to contribute:

 ## Fork the repository.
--Create a new branch (git checkout -b feature/your-feature-name).
+- Create a new branch (git checkout -b feature/your-feature-name).
--Commit your changes (git commit -m 'Add some feature').
+- Commit your changes (git commit -m 'Add some feature').
--Push to the branch (git push origin feature/your-feature-name).
+- Push to the branch (git push origin feature/your-feature-name).
--Open a Pull Request.
+- Open a Pull Request.
--Please ensure your code follows our Code of Conduct.
+- Please ensure your code follows our Code of Conduct.

 ## License
--This project is licensed under the MIT License.
+- This project is licensed under the MIT License.
 See the LICENSE file for more details.

 ## Contact
--For any inquiries or feedback, please contact us at.
+- For any inquiries or feedback, please contact us at.
--**Email: amarasingheau@gmail.com**
+- **Email: amarasingheau@gmail.com**
--**GitHub Issues: Create a new issue**
+- **GitHub Issues: Create a new issue**
--Thank you for using Leon's Kitchen!
+- Thank you for using Leon's Kitchen!
 We hope this system enhances your restaurant's dining experience.